thedevfiles/thedevfiles/source/_posts/2014-08-08-moving-from-mysql-query-to-pdo.markdown

 With a prepared statement the query is actually sent to the database with the placeholders.
 This query is compiled and a statement is returned.
-You then send the data over seperately and the database does handles all the escaping and replacing for you.
+You then send the data over separately and the database does handles all the escaping and replacing for you.
 This makes them much safer and less error prone than escaping the data yourself.

 With PDO there are two ways of providing parameters for a prepared statement.